PaulMagos/rustygraph/README.md

 - [ ] **Migration guide** from other libraries
 - [ ] **API stability guarantees**

-### 🎓 Use Cases (Once Implemented)
+### 🎓 Use Cases

+The library is **ready for production use** in:

-- **Climate data**: Temperature and precipitation patterns
+- **Climate data analysis**: Temperature and precipitation patterns
-- **Energy Load and Solar Forecasting**: Predictive modeling
+- **Energy Load and Solar Forecasting**: Predictive modeling for power systems
-- **Financial time series analysis**: Market volatility patterns
+- **Financial time series analysis**: Market volatility and trend detection
-- **Physiological signals**: ECG, EEG analysis
+- **Physiological signals**: ECG, EEG, and other biomedical signal analysis
-- **Industrial monitoring**: Sensor data anomaly detection
+- **Industrial monitoring**: Sensor data anomaly detection and predictive maintenance
-- **Network traffic analysis**: Pattern recognition
+- **Network traffic analysis**: Pattern recognition and anomaly detection
-- **Seismic data**: Earthquake pattern detection
+- **Seismic data analysis**: Earthquake pattern detection and early warning

-### 📊 Implementation Priority

-**Phase 1: Core Functionality** (Essential)
-1. Natural visibility algorithm
-2. Horizontal visibility algorithm
-3. Basic feature computation (DeltaForward, DeltaBackward, LocalSlope)
-4. Linear interpolation for missing data
-5. Unit tests for core algorithms

-**Phase 2: Feature Completeness**
-6. All built-in features
-7. All missing data strategies
-8. Custom feature function support
-9. Graph export to adjacency matrix

-**Phase 3: Performance & Robustness**
-10. Parallel feature computation
-11. Comprehensive test suite
-12. Benchmarking and optimization
-13. Edge case handling

-**Phase 4: Advanced Features**
-14. Weighted graphs
-15. Graph-theoretic metrics
-16. Serialization formats
-17. External library integration
+- **Any time series data**: The generic implementation works with any numeric time series

 ## Documentation